Introduction to C-PACE

 Energy or Water Efficiency Projects: An energy audit is performed by a C-PACE project developer to provide quantified energy, water, and cost savings potential for the project.
 It includes baseline consumption, savings projections, documentation for utility rebates or other incentives, and a draft construction schedule.

 This requirement is waived for single-measure projects involving like-for-like equipment replacements in which the focus of the analysis can be performed solely on the equipment or systems involved in the retrofit (a lighting retrofit, for example), rather than a comprehensive audit of the entire building and its systems.

 Renewable Energy: The C-PACE project developer completes a feasibility study to examine the energy production potential, estimated cost savings, and installation costs to determine the potential return on investment for the project.
 The feasibility study also encompasses system analysis, schematics of the system design, documentation for rebates and other incentives, and unit pricing for the system.
-Your contractor may use the program’s PACEworx Estimator online tool to streamline the feasibility study.
+Your contractor may use the program’s online Energy Efficient Contractor Tool (EPIC) or the Renewable Energy Contractor Tool (PACEworx Estimator) to streamline the feasibility study.

 The C-PACE staff will review these analyses and work with the project developer and/or C-PACE contractors to help provide the best project plan possible.
 These analyses can give owners and lenders confidence in the project, thanks to this third-party validation, as well as help optimize the appropriate scope of the improvements to be installed.